stpyang/coursera/getdata-003/README.md

 ##INTRODUCTION

-This script run_analysis.r creates a data.frame called "tidyData" that is 180 rows by 563 columns.
+This script run_analysis.R creates a data.frame called "tidyData" that is 180 rows by 563 columns.
 The 180 rows correspond to unique (activity, subject) pairs.
 The 563 columns correspond to 2 indexing columns plus 561 features.
 A subset of the data is shown below: